ednieuw/Fibonacci-Nano-ESP32-clock/README.md

 N Display off between Nhhhh (N2208)
 With N2208 the display will be turned off between 22:00 and 8:00.

-O toggle the display off and on.
+O Toggle the display off and on.

-P toggle the status LEDs on the MCU off and on.
+P Toggle the status LEDs on the MCU off and on.

 Q Display colour choice (Q0-9)
-Q0 = Mondriaan1
+  Q0= Mondriaan1
-Q1 = Mondriaan2
+  Q1= Mondriaan2
-Q2 = RGB
+  Q2= RGB
-Q3 = Greens
+  Q3= Greens
-Q4 = Pastel
+  Q4= Pastel
-Q5 = Modern
+  Q5= Modern
-Q6 = Cold
+  Q6= Cold
-Q7 = Warm
+  Q7= Warm
-Q8 = Earth
+  Q8= Mondriaan3
-Q9 = Mondriaan3
+  Q9= Mondriaan4

 R Reset settings
 R will set all preferences to default settings, it also clears the SSID and password.